-• Information in this mentoring resource was obtained from various Air Force sources to include: AFMAN 36-2643, Air Force Mentoring Program; Air Force Policy Directive (AFPD) 36-70, Diversity: and the Air Force mentoring tool, MyVector.
-In addition, information was obtained and adapted from WHS Learners.
+Information in this mentoring resource was obtained from various Air Force sources to include: AFMAN 36-2643, Air Force Mentoring Program; Air Force Policy Directive (AFPD) 36-70, Diversity: and the Air Force mentoring tool, MyVector.
+In addition, information was obtained and adapted from WHS Director of Administration and Management Enterprise Mentoring, Tools for Learners.
 All content is provided for informational purposes only.